SCHEDULE

 |

-Day 3 – Thursday, March 27, 2025 Embajador Royal Hideaway SANTO DOMINGO, REPÚBLICA DOMINICANA.
+Day 3 – Thursday, March 27, 2025 El Embajador Royal Hideaway SANTO DOMINGO, REPÚBLICA DOMINICANA.
 GRAN EMBAJADOR BALLROOM – Sponsored by Exolum

 | |